43rd FTS welcomes new commander

 |0

-This work, 43rd FTS welcomes new commander [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 43rd FTS welcomes new commander, by Jet Fabara, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.